hughobrien/psu-constitution/README.md

 	3. Ongoing financial oversight

-		1. Continued focus on Budget expenses to be part of meetings.
+		1. Continued focus on budget expenses to be part of meetings.

 3. The Executive Committee must fulfil its function and remit paying heed to this Constitution.